-Grain Description Starch Level Approx. Time until Harvest Appearance of Grain/Cob Approx. Whole Plant DM% Clear Grains No Starch 1 month+ A. Less than 18% Milky Ripe Starch Kernel can be found 2-3 weeks 18-25% Soft Dough Good Gritty Starch 7-10 days 25-28% Firm Dough Smallest drop of moisture can be squeezed from grain Harvest for Forage now A MAR Approx. 30% Hard and Mature Floury Starch Combine Contraction of the second More than 35%
+Grain Description Starch Level Approx. Time until Harvest Appearance of Grain/Cob Approx. Whole Plant DM% Clear Grains No Starch 1 month+ Less than 18% Milky Ripe Starch Kernel can be found 2-3 weeks 18-25% Soft Dough Good Gritty Starch 7-10 days 25-28% Firm Dough Smallest drop of moisture can be squeezed from grain Harvest for Forage now Share a Approx. 30% Hard and Mature Floury Starch Combine A CONTRACT More than 35%